kosarshojaei/tetris-game/README.md

 # Tetris Game

-A classic Tetris game developed in Java using JavaFX for the user interface.
+A classic Tetris game developed in Java using JavaFX for the user interface!

 ## Table of Contents
 - [Introduction](#introduction)